hoanglam10499/react-native-drop-shadow/README.md

 `yarn add react-native-drop-shadow`

+With React Native lower than 0.69:

+`yarn add react-native-drop-shadow@0.0.4`

 ### Limitations

 - Android has a bitmap limitation of 2048x2048, but this might depend on API version.